-We at Woodward Funeral Home understand that the death of a loved one is a tremendously emotional event.
+Woodward Funeral Home understands that the death of a loved one is a tremendously emotional event.
 The stress and confusion that follows a death can be overwhelming.
 If the death was sudden or unexpected, your first reaction may be shock and uncertainty as to what should be done next.
 If the death was expected (for example, a hospice patient who dies at home), your family may still benefit from the guidance provided below.

 What are the very first things to do when a death occurs?

 - If the deceased was actively participating in a hospice program:

 - If the deceased was not in a hospice program:

 Do not call 911.
 Instead, call your hospice nurse to inform her of the death.
 The nurse and the hospice agency will work together to legally pronounce the death, handle any necessary calls, and help with arrangements to have the deceased transferred to our funeral home.

 2. Unlock the door